Currently 133 members

 From 33 countries from the world

-Albania, Azerbaijan, Canada, China, Germany, India, Indonesia, Iran, Israel, Japan, Kurdistan, Lebanon, Malaysia, Mali, Morocco, Myanmar, Nigeria, Pakistan, Philippines, Russia, Singapore, South Korea, Spain, Sri Lanka, Sudan, Sweden, Taiwan, Thailand, Turkmenistan, Uganda, Ukraine, Uruguay, USA.
+Albania, Azerbaijan, Canada, China, Colombia, Germany, India, Indonesia, Iran, Israel, Japan, Kurdistan, Lebanon, Malaysia, Mali, Morocco, Myanmar, Nigeria, Pakistan, Philippines, Russia, Singapore, South Korea, Spain, Sri Lanka, Sudan, Sweden, Taiwan, Thailand, Turkmenistan, Uganda, Ukraine, Uruguay, USA.

 The world is now crossing national borders and more economically interdependent than ever before, but various values and ways of life collide, causing fragmentation and conflict.
 In Japan, with the declining birthrate and aging population, and a shortage of labor force, it has become essential to work with foreign workers and to diversify gender disparities.
 In addition, there is an urgent need to change the way of working and working in a sustainable society with longevity and environmental changes.